Let’s face it. Writing school-based OT evaluation Reports in today’s public education climate can be hard, hard, hard….

 They will be the most objective means of determining the need for occupational therapy services or in some cases not needing OT services.
 Site them in your interpretation of findings.
 Remember you are needing to have the student access education in the Least Restrictive Environment.
 The purpose of school is EDUCATION not occupational therapy.
 If your state guidelines are like mine there is a great deal up for interpretation.
 I focus on function and access to academics.

-8. Remediation Plan
+8. Intervention Plan

-Develop an evidence-based treatment plan or remediation plan based on your assessment report and findings.
+Develop an evidence-based treatment plan or intervention plan based on your assessment report and findings.
 This should reflect the needs and strengths of the student which you will likely also list in the IEP.
 Your goal in your plan should be clear and concise (Check out our post on writing S.M.A.R.T.
 IEP goals).
 Because our IEP writing software does not allow it; I write my short term objectives on my remediation plan.
 I may also list treatment strategies and collaboration/consultation plans.
 This is also where you will develop your progress monitoring strategy for your proposed IEP goal.

 Look up and maintain relevant research to support your treatment/remediation strategy.
 You may find articles on self-regulation/handwriting/visual motor skills to prove valuable in supporting your recommendations.
 It could be useful to create and keep a binder of relevant research articles in your office and update it often.
 Evidence –based practices in schools is required by law this is any easy way to ensure you are doing so and have easy references for meetings.